za/za.github.io/_posts/2015-03-18-melb-django-dequorum.markdown

 And then I was confused.
 I didn't want git to track changes on the django project directory but I wanted git to track changes on django-dequorum app.
 I put a symbolic link, still failed.
 I finally managed with *folder* symbolic link.

+Other problem raised after we forked the github repo.
+How to keep our forked repo updated with funkybob repo?
+Since I had this problem before so I already knew the answer.
+I helped my friends on how to add another git remote repository.

 I still didn't make any commits to this open source project, but hopefully I could contribute in the future.
 It was a nice hack weekend with friendly new friends.